Background pattern

 • Shock

-• Abdominal pain that may be caused by fluid accumulation in the abdomen (ascites), intestinal inflammation, or blood clot in the intestinal blood vessels
+• Abdominal pain that may be caused by fluid accumulation in the abdomen (ascites), inflammation in the intestine, or blood clot in the intestinal blood vessels

 • Constipation

-• Stomach burning, nausea, and/or vomiting that may be caused by esophagitis (inflammation of the throat)
+• Heartburn, nausea, and/or vomiting that may be caused by inflammation of the throat (esophagitis)

-• Generalized rash with blisters and skin peeling, particularly around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), causing widespread skin peeling (more than 30% of the body surface) (epidermal necrosis)
+• Widespread rash with blisters and skin peeling, particularly around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), causing widespread skin peeling (more than 30% of the body surface) (toxic epidermal necrolysis)

-• Rapid onset of a rash followed by the appearance of skin lesions on the soles of the feet and palms of the hands and mouth ulcers (erythema multiforme).
+• Rapid onset of a rash followed by the appearance of skin lesions on the soles of the feet and palms of the hands and ulcers in the mouth (erythema multiforme).

 • Severe skin peeling (exfoliative dermatitis)

-• Nail loss from the fingers (recommended to use protection on hands and feet when exposed to the sun)
+• Loss of fingernails (it is recommended to use protection on hands and feet when exposed to the sun)

 • Difficulty breathing (bronchospasm)

-• A condition called tumor lysis syndrome that may cause high sodium or potassium levels or low calcium levels in the blood
+• A condition called tumor lysis syndrome that can cause high sodium or potassium levels or low calcium levels in the blood

 • Visual disturbances such as seeing flashes of light (photopsia) or floaters